-The Zero Emissions Airport Vehicle (ZEV) and Infrastructure Pilot Program is designed to reduce emissions from airport-owned vehicles and facilitate use of zero emissions technologies at airports.
+The Airport Zero Emissions Vehicle (ZEV) and Infrastructure Pilot Program improves airport air quality and facilitates use of zero emissions technologies at airports.
 Created in 2012, the program allows airport sponsors to use Airport Improvement Program (AIP) funds to purchase ZEVs and to construct or modify infrastructure needed to use ZEVs.

 Program Guidance and Application Information

-- Zero Emissions Airport Vehicle and Infrastructure Pilot Program Technical Guidance (Version 1) (PDF) (added 12/13/2012)
+- Airport Zero Emissions Airport Vehicle and Infrastructure Pilot Program Technical Guidance (Version 2) (PDF) (updated 3/8/2022)

 This guidance document provides details on vehicle eligibility, allowable vehicle use, eligible airports, grant funding limitations, and the application process.